bignosethethird/af-ZA_joomla_lang/README.md

 _NOTE:_
 >Remeber to add and commit your changes first before pushing to remote.

-Once you have create the branch on the remote repo, you can push as per normal:
+Once you have created the branch on the remote repo, you can push as per normal:

 ```bash
 $ git push